permaweb/bazar/README.md

 # BazAR Marketplace

-Welcome to BazAR, the first fully decentralized atomic asset exchange built on the permaweb.
-BazAR leverages the power of the [Universal Content Marketplace (UCM)](https://github.com/permaweb/ao-ucm) protocol, [ao](https://github.com/permaweb/ao) and the [Universal Data License](https://udlicense.arweave.dev/ 'UDL') to enable content creators to trade digital assets with real-world rights.
+Welcome to BazAR, a fully decentralized atomic asset exchange built on the permaweb.
+BazAR leverages the power of the [Universal Content Marketplace (UCM)](https://github.com/permaweb/ao-ucm) protocol, [AO](https://github.com/permaweb/ao) and the [Universal Data License](https://udlicense.arweave.dev/ 'UDL') to enable content creators to trade digital assets with real-world rights.

 ## UCM Overview